-- Creating a service account for VMS integration plugin

-- FindFace Multi

-- PostgreSQL

-- Installing and configuring FindFace VMS Integration Plugin

-- Adding External VMS in FindFace Multi
+- Create a Service Account for VMS Integration Plugin - Configure FindFace Multi to Enable External VMS Integration Plugin - Create New Database in PostgreSQL - Install and Configure FindFace VMS Integration Plugin - Add External VMS in FindFace Multi

 This is the step-by-step configuration guide for installing and configuring External VMS feature in FindFace Multi.
 The reader should have strong experience of administering Linux OS and Docker containers.